Massachusetts Health Care Proxy

 Additional Information: Before signing the proxy alongside the agent, the principal should make sure their agent has a thorough understanding of the duties and responsibilities required of them per Chapter 201D, Section 5, as well as important information on how they can use the proxy, which includes:

 - The agent is required to make decisions in line with the principal’s wishes.
 In the case that the principal did not strictly outline their wishes for a certain topic, the agent needs to make a decision that they believe would be what the principal would want.

 - By signing the form, the agent will have the right to receive any and all medical information as if they were the principal themselves.

-- IMPORTANT: If the principal signed a durable POA with another agent, the agent named in the health care proxy overrides the say of the agent acting in the durable POA, as well as all other parties, unless a court order mandates that the proxy be overruled.
+- IMPORTANT: If the principal signed a durable power of attorney with another agent, the agent named in the health care proxy overrides the say of the agent (and all other parties) acting in the durable power of attorney.
+The only exception is if a court order mandates that the proxy be overruled.

 - Healthcare providers are required, by law, to take what the agent says as though it was the principal saying it themselves.